 Simple English definitions for legal terms

-Read a random definition: bust-up merger
+Read a random definition: fugitive warrant

 The Separation of Powers is a system that divides the government into three separate branches: the Legislative Branch, the Executive Branch, and the Judicial Branch.
 Each branch has its own powers and responsibilities, and no one branch is more powerful than the others.
 This system helps to prevent any one person or group from having too much power.
 The Legislative Branch creates laws, the Executive Branch carries out the laws, and the Judicial Branch interprets the laws.
 This system is associated with the Checks and Balances system, which gives each branch some power to check the other branches and prevent any one branch from becoming too powerful.